uclaacm/studio-special-topics-tutorials/Programming Essentials/README.md

 ## Attributes
 To round off our Typewriter + Settings project, we can add some attributes to our scripts.
 You've probably already been using attributes without knowing it - ```[SerializeField]``` is actually an attribute!
 There are a variety of other Unity attributes that tell the editor to do certain things.
 Some other examples of attributes include:
 * ```[RequireComponent]```: Allows you to specify component dependencies, such as requiring that the GameObject with your Text Delay Slider script actually has a slider!
 If you attach a script requiring another component to an object without that other component, Unity will automatically add that other component for you.
-Similarly, if you try to remove a component required by your script, Unity will tell you that that's not allowed!
+Similarly, if you try to remove a component required by your script, Unity will tell you that you're not allowed to do that!
 * ```[DisallowMultipleComponent]```: Prevents multiple copies of a script from being added to the same GameObject.
-* ```[Range]```: Allows you to specify the permitted range of values that you can enter in the editor for a ```public``` or ```[SerializeField]``` variable.
+* ```[Range]```: Allows you to specify the permitted range of values that you can enter in the editor for a ```public``` or ```[SerializeField]``` variable, so that other people can't change your text delay to -3.5 seconds in the editor and then complain that your script doesn't work properly (based on a true story).

-You can find other attributes in the [Unity documentation](https://docs.unity3d.com/ScriptReference/AddComponentMenu.html), although rather annoyingly some attributes like ```[Serializable]``` are found scattered throughout other areas of Unity's documentation.
+You can find many other attributes in the [Unity documentation](https://docs.unity3d.com/ScriptReference/AddComponentMenu.html), although rather annoyingly some attributes like ```[Serializable]``` are found scattered throughout other areas of Unity's documentation.
 A possibly complete list of the attributes can be found [here](https://github.com/teebarjunk/Unity-Built-In-Attributes).

 ---
 ## Essential Links